Mombasa Streets: ‘Kizingo Boulevard’ – ‘Oni Alpha Site’ Interim

 About a quarter of the way up you’ll hear a familiar buzzing sound.
 Not too long after you’ll be pestered by Drones.

 The turret dispenses this small swarm with ease.
 The buggers are fast, though, and their aim is nothing to sneeze at.
-On higher difficulties the two health packs in the elevator help ensure you survive long enough before the elevator shaft narrows, forcing the Drones to retreat.
-Playing the game for the first time, the player won’t realize this brief elevator fight is foreshadowing a much larger fight with Drones later in the game.
+They’ll get a couple of shots on you before you’re through with them, but there are two health packs in the elevator to make sure you survive.
+And surviving is all you need to do here, as the Drones will be forced to retreat because the elevator shaft closes up to only fit the elevator.
+Playing the game for the first time, the player won’t realize this brief elevator fight is foreshadowing a much larger fight with Drones later in the game, and how you’re actions in this level will wake the hive and cause more trouble for Dare.

 Once you’re through with most of the Covenant, your evac Pelican will arrive to help clean up the stragglers.
 When all the Covenant are dead: